 While buying lottery tickets online can be very convenient and time-saving, you have to be careful about it.
 Here’s a story that will convince you of the importance of making sure that your order has actually gone through.

-When the couple called the lottery to make a prize claim, they were told that no record of the transaction existed.
+When the couple called the lottery to make a prize claim, they were told that no transaction record existed.
 The online purchase didn’t go through, regardless of the fact that the couple had an online account that had been used for a couple of purchases in advance.

 According to Edwina, the mobile app had confirmed the purchase.
 Camelot Lottery reps said that the system showed the couple’s intent to buy the ticket with the respective numbers, but a payment was never received via the online system.